Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/orientations.rst

    Transform Orientations panel.

-The *Transform Orientations* panel, found in the Sidebar region, can be used to manage transform orientations: selecting the active orientation, adding ("+" icon), deleting ("X" icon) and rename custom orientations.
+The *Transform Orientations* panel, found in the header of the 3D View, can be used to manage transform orientations: selecting the active orientation, adding ("+" icon), deleting ("X" icon) and rename custom orientations.